awslabs/duvet/design/witness/producer-core-spec.md

 core.
 [spec.md §5.3](spec.md#discharge-unit)–[§5.5](spec.md#verus-producer)
-define what the Verus producer must do; this document states the properties that MUST be proven with Verus, as a new phase of the verified coverage model, over a verified model of the parsed obligation graph.
+define what the Verus producer must do; this document states the properties that are proven with Verus, as a new phase of the verified coverage model, over a verified model of the parsed obligation graph.
 The properties are stated over the model's vocabulary only — graphs as adjacency over opaque node ids, spans as per-file line sets; no artifact syntax appears.

-The Verus proof files MUST carry duvet annotations citing the anchors in this document.
+The Verus proof files carry duvet annotations citing the anchors in this document; the dogfood requirement ([spec.md §2](spec.md#engine-properties)) gates the proofs and the citations in CI.

 ## 1. Model {#model}